 - 2 medium eggs (plus 1 egg for glazing)

-- Preheat over to 220C and line a baking tray with greaseproof paper.
+- Preheat oven to 200C (fan) and line a baking tray with greaseproof paper.

 - Take a large mixing bowl and combine the flour, baking powder, sugar, xanthan gum and salt.

-- Rub the butter into the flour mix with you hands, to produce a crumb-like mixture.
+- Cut the butter into small cubes and then add to the mixing bowl.
+Rub the butter into the flour mix with you hands, to produce a breadcrumb-like mixture.

 - [Optional: add the raisins to the mixture if you want to make fruity scones].